On Monday November 19, TASA’s annual Postgraduate Day will be held at the Burwood Corporate Centre, Burwood. See the program below.

 In this welcome session, led by the Postgraduate Sub-Committee, participants will meet other postgrads in their thematic groups and share their experiences of postgrad life.
 We will focus on networking and conferencing tips including meeting academics and the conference Twitter backchannel.

-TASA President Professor Dan Woodman will also present our annual Conference Scholarship Award winners.
+TASA President Professor Dan Woodman will also present our annual Conference Scholarship recipients.

 |10:15 – 11:15 am||Keynote